Smoking Cessation

 While counseling or medication is likely to increase your chance of being successful, the combination of both is even more effective.
 Talk to your primary care provider, pharmacist or specialist to learn more about your options.
 It’s never too late to quit.

-For more information about the importance of quitting tobacco and how Summa Health can help, check out the video below.
+- Video: Importance of quitting tobacco and how Summa Health can help

 Smoking Cessation Program